mongodb/docs/source/faq.rst

 How can I use something like Python's ``json`` module to encode my documents to JSON?
 -------------------------------------------------------------------------------------
-:mod:`~bson.json_util` is PyMongo's built in, flexible tool for using Python's :mod:`json` module with BSON documents and `MongoDB Extended JSON
+:py:mod:`~bson.json_util` is PyMongo's built in, flexible tool for using Python's :py:mod:`json` module with BSON documents and `MongoDB Extended JSON
 <https://mongodb.com/docs/manual/reference/mongodb-extended-json/>`_.
 The
-:mod:`json` module won't work out of the box with all documents from PyMongo as PyMongo supports some special types (like :py:class`~bson.objectid.ObjectId` and :py:class`~bson.dbref.DBRef`) that are not supported in JSON.
+:py:mod:`json` module won't work out of the box with all documents from PyMongo as PyMongo supports some special types (like :py:class`~bson.objectid.ObjectId` and :py:class`~bson.dbref.DBRef`) that are not supported in JSON.